jbaudanza/rxeventstore/README.md

 ## Cursors

-Observables from the EventStore can optionally include a cursor.
+Results from the EventStore can optionally include a cursor.
 A cursor allows you to a unsubscribe from an observable, and resubscribe later where you left off, possibly in a different process.
-This is useful if you need to resume an observable after a WebSocket disconnects, or you have a long running worker process to project an event stream onto another data structure.
+This is useful if you need to resume an observable after a WebSocket disconnection, or you have a long running worker process that is projecting an event stream onto another data structure.

 ```js
 database.insertEvents('messages', ['Hello', 'World'])